mbiti001/dailyemr/README.md

 Keep commits green by running the same commands locally before pushing.

+### Smoke tests

+- End-to-end smoke tests are written with Playwright (`tests/e2e`).
+Install browsers locally once with `npx playwright install`.
+- Run them against a local dev server via `npm run dev` in one terminal and `npm run test:e2e` in another.
+- The staging deployment workflow (`.github/workflows/deploy-staging.yml`) runs the same smoke suite after Terraform apply, using the `STAGING_BASE_URL` secret as the test target.
+- GitHub Actions publishes the smoke run artifacts (`staging-smoke-report`) for debugging when a check fails.

 ## Deployment

 Deployments are easiest through Vercel (free tier works for staging).